A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Properties

-Previous work has considered both discrete time and continuous time aspects to handle temporal dynamics in continuous fields.
-In case of discrete time, \cite{ma2018data} assume piecewise static intervals to approximate temporal dynamics.
-GP is often used to account the continuous-time domain for modeling a spatiotemporal environment representation.
-Most approaches using the GP add an additional dimension to represent time so that the time domain is treated independently of the state-space domain~\citep{binney2013optimizing,marchant2012bayesian}. \cite{singh2010modeling} study the effect of correlating time with state space in terms of a covariance function in GP (\ie, non-separability).
-They design various covariance functions that exhibit different combinations of stationarity and separability, and empirically conclude that nonstationary separable covariance functions are the most suitable for spatiotemporal GP models.
+Previous work has considered both discrete and continuous time aspects to handle temporal dynamics in continuous fields.
+In the case of discrete time, \citet{ma2018data} assume piecewise static intervals to approximate temporal dynamics.
+GP is often used to model spatiotemporal environments in the continuous-time domain.
+Most approaches that utilize GPs introduce an additional dimension to represent time, allowing the time domain to be treated independently of the state-space domain~\citep{binney2013optimizing,marchant2012bayesian}. \citet{singh2010modeling} analyze the effect of correlating time with state space in terms of a covariance function in GP (\ie, non-separability).
+They design various covariance functions that exhibit different combinations of stationarity and separability.
+Their empirical findings indicate that nonstationary separable covariance functions are the most suitable for spatiotemporal GP models.